pangeo-data/pangeo/docs/setup_guides/cloud.rst

 - An incompressible default node pool for the Jupyterhub, web proxy, and user notebook servers.
 - An auto scaling node pool for Dask workers.

+This script is availabe in pangeo/gce/setup-guide as ``1_create_cluster.sh``, so you can use it directly.

 .. code-block:: bash